 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future as we progress through the clinical development program for the bempedoic acid / ezetimibe combination pill and bempedoic acid.
 We estimate that current cash resources are sufficient to fund operations through the expected approvals of the bempedoic acid / ezetimibe combination pill and bempedoic acid in the first quarter of 2020.
 We will likely need to raise additional capital to continue to fund the further development and commercialization efforts for the bempedoic acid / ezetimibe combination pill and bempedoic acid and our operations and to complete the CLEAR Outcomes CVOT.
 We have based these estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
-Because of the numerous risks and uncertainties associated with the development and commercialization of the bempedoic acid / ezetimibe combination pill and bempedoic acid and the extent to which we may enter into collaborations with pharmaceutical partners regarding the development and commercialization of the bempedoic acid / ezetimibe combination pill and bempedoic acid, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development and commercialization of the bempedoic acid / ezetimibe combination pill and bempedoic acid.
-Our future funding requirements will depend on many factors, including, but not limited to:
+Because of the numerous risks and uncertainties associated with the development and commercialization of the bempedoic acid / ezetimibe combination pill and bempedoic acid.
+Our future fund

-- · our ability to successfully develop and commercialize the bempedoic acid / ezetimibe combination pill and bempedoic acid or other product candidates; - · the costs, timing and outcomes of our ongoing and planned clinical studies of the bempedoic acid / ezetimibe combination pill and bempedoic acid: - the time and cost necessary to obtain regulatory approvals for the bempedoic acid / ezetimibe combination pill and bempedoic acid, if at all; - our ability to establish a sales, marketing and distribution infrastructure to commercialize the bempedoic acid / ezetimibe combination pill and bempedoic acid or our ability to establish any future collaboration or commercialization arrangements on favorable terms, if at all; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - · the implementation of operational and financial information technology.
+- our ability to successfully develop and commercialize the bempedoic acid / ezetimibe combination pill and bempedoic acid or other product candidates; - the costs, timing and outcomes of our ongoing and planned clinical studies of the bempedoic acid / ezetimibe combination pill and bempedoic acid; - the time and cost necessary to obtain regulatory approvals for the bempedoic acid / ezetimibe combination pill and bempedoic acid, if at all; - our ability to establish a sales, marketing and distribution infrastructure to commercialize the bempedoic acid / ezetimibe combination pill and bempedoic acid or our ability to establish any future collaboration or commercialization arrangements on favorable terms, if at all;

+- the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - · the implementation of operational and financial information technology.